3.2 Stormwater Management Design

 - When using SMP in series, upstream flow splitters may be used to direct larger events around Water Quality SMPs, such as bioretention systems, to larger Flood Control SMPs.

-In most cases, PWD requires full compliance with the Stormwater Regulations for each point at which stormwater leaving the site is discharged to either a receiving water or PWD sewer.
+PWD generally requires full compliance with the Stormwater Regulations for each point at which stormwater leaving the site is discharged to either a receiving water or PWD sewer.
 SMPs must be provided as appropriate to achieve compliance at each of these locations.
-However, if site constraints or existing conditions prevent the designer from complying with the Stormwater Regulations, or if placement of a SMP could result in a potential environmental or safety hazard, Stormwater Management Trading may provide relief.
+If site constraints or existing conditions will prevent a development project from complying fully with the Stormwater Regulations, or if placement of an SMP could result in a potential environmental or safety hazard, the designer may consider Stormwater Management Banking and Trading.
+Stormwater Management Banking and Trading allow a project to be flexible in the placement of required SMPs.
+Proposals to use banking and trading methods are considered by PWD on a case-by-case basis, and a pre-application meeting is highly recommended.

-- An SMP associated with a trade must achieve the same Regulatory standard (Water Quality and Channel Protection) as if it were directly managing stormwater from the proposed improvement.
+- SMP(s) must achieve the same regulatory standard (Water Quality and Channel Protection) as if it were directly managing stormwater from the proposed development project.

-- Applicant must provide sufficient written justification in their PCSMP Report (Section 2.3.1) for the trade, including reasons why management of the required areas is not feasible or least preferred.
+- Applicants must provide sufficient written justification in their PCSMP Report for proposing a banking or trading management solution, including reasons why management of the regulated area(s) is not feasible and why PWD may benefit from the proposal.
 A short explanation should also be included in the ERSA Application.

-- Trade area must be equal to or greater than the unmanaged area and produce an equivalent pollutant load.
+- SMP(s) must manage an area equal to or greater than the unmanaged area and produce an equivalent pollutant load.
 For example, PWD will not approve a trade of unmanaged impervious parking lot with existing roof area because the total pollutant load from the trade surfaces is not equivalent.

-Submission Package components for Stormwater Management Trading are no different from typical submissions.
-The designer, however, must clearly identify the Stormwater Management Trade on all plans and reports in the Submission Package.
+Submission Package components for Stormwater Management Banking and Trading are no different from typical submissions.
+The designer, however, must clearly identify the banking or trading strategy on all plans and reports in the Submission Package.
 This information can be easily conveyed as a table; an example of which is provided below:

 |Total LOD||18,000 SF|